 Deutsche Wohnen (DWHHF) Received its Third Buy in a Row

-After Kepler Capital and Berenberg Bank gave Deutsche Wohnen (Other OTC: DWHHF) a Buy rating last month, the company received another Buy, this time from Baader Bank.
-Analyst Andre Remke maintained a Buy rating on Deutsche Wohnen today and set a price target of EUR38.00.
+After Kepler Capital and Berenberg Bank gave Deutsche Wohnen (Other OTC: DWHHF) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Julian Livingston-Booth maintained a Buy rating on Deutsche Wohnen today and set a price target of EUR42.00.
 The company’s shares closed last Thursday at $40.10.

-Deutsche Wohnen has an analyst consensus of Moderate Buy, with a price target consensus of $41.76, a 4.1% upside from current levels.
+Currently, the analyst consensus on Deutsche Wohnen is a Moderate Buy with an average price target of $41.76, implying a 4.1% upside from current levels.
 In a report issued on May 6, Citigroup also maintained a Buy rating on the stock with a EUR53.20 price target.

 See today’s analyst top recommended stocks >>